SFPC/sfpc.github.io/codeecologies.md

 Event is free and open to all.
 [RSVP](https://www.eventbrite.com/e/code-ecologies-tickets-52863504164)

+If you'd like to volunteer on 12/14 or 12/15, we are looking for help with note-taking, installation and facilitation.
+Please contact Sonia Boller at (soniaboller@gmail.com)

 ### Is the event accessible?

-We will provide ASL interpretation, Real Time Captioning and support participants disability and access based on needs.
+We will provide Real Time Captioning and support participants disability and access based on needs.
 If you have any access needs, please describe on the registration form.

-If you want to participate remotely via shared documents, chat channel and video, please contact the organizers via Taeyoon Choi at (taeyoon@sfpc.io)
+If you want to participate remotely via shared documents, chat channel and video, please contact the organizers via Nabil Hassein at (nabil.hassein@gmail.com)

 ### Suggested readings